VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 All of these systems have in common that they contradict our European values, our values of respect for human dignity, freedom, equality, democracy or rule of law,...

 ### "manipulative techniques"
-An example would be a sort of a social chatbot identifying lonely elderly men, so vulnerable people as well and them into paying for some sort of Premium friendship features with an AI generated female.
+An example would be a sort of a social chatbot identifying lonely elderly men, so vulnerable people, and trick them into paying for some sort of Premium friendship features with an AI generated female.

 ### "predictive policing"